stepanvalyavskiy/Decorate.me/README.md

 Isn't it beautiful?
 Sure It is!
 But what does then our class looks like?
 At least it's just huge, not to mention other issues.
-It seems like a trade off - the uglier the class, the easier it is for us to work with it in the development environment.
+It seems like a trade-off - the uglier the class, the easier it is for us to work with it in the development environment.
 This is no longer the case.
 Let's have a look at object-oriented Java framework [Cactoos](https://github.com/yegor256/cactoos).